Gerhard Flesch: Background

 Flesch was an Oberregierungsrat and held the rank of SS-Obersturmbannführer (lieutenant colonel).
 He was born in Posen, Province of Posen, German Empire.
-He became a member of NSDAP (Nazi Party) in 1933.
+Flesch became a member of Nazi Party (NSDAP) in 1933.
 In 1934, he obtained his law degree and by 1936 was a member of the Gestapo, when Reinhard Heydrich appointed him over a unit to control the religious sects of Germany.
-In 1938, he took part in the German march into the Sudetenland, and in 1939, in the annexation of Bohemia and Moravia.
+In 1938, Flesch took part in the German march into the Sudetenland, and in 1939, in the annexation of Bohemia and Moravia.
 Later he was appointed political adviser to Gauleiter Fritz Sauckel in Thuringia.

 Career in World War II

-After the outbreak of the war in September, 1939, he became leader of Einsatzkommando 2/VI in Poznań (Posen).
-Between 20 and 23 October 1939 the 14 Einsatzkommando that he commanded executed 275 Poles in the Greater Poland region near Poznan who were named as Polish patriots by Wolfgang Bickerich, the Lutheran pastor in Leszno, who had kept a list before the German invasion of Poland in 1939.
+After the outbreak of the war in September, 1939, Flesch became leader of Einsatzkommando 2/VI in Poznań (Posen).
+Between 20 and 23 October 1939, the 14 Einsatzkommando that he commanded executed 275 Poles in the Greater Poland region near Poznań who were named as Polish patriots by Wolfgang Bickerich, the Lutheran pastor in Leszno, who had kept a list before the German invasion of Poland in 1939.
 They included political leaders, teachers, police officers, Catholic priests, workers, and farmers, and included scouts as young as 18.
 This was the start of Operation Tannenberg organized by Reinhard Heydrich which was meant to eliminate Polish leaders in the parts of Poland annexed to Germany.
 Flesch's men shot more than 40 more people in November 1939.